Key city of Mariupol under siege as Russia tightens grip on Ukraine's south - KESQ

 By Tim Lister, Olga Voitovych and Laura Smith-Spark, CNN

-The southeastern Ukrainian city of Mariupol came under siege from Russian forces Thursday, as Moscow sought to tighten its grip on the south of the country and the humanitarian crisis appeared to dramatically worsen.
+Residents of Mariupol were trapped without power, heating or water on Thursday as the key Ukrainian city came under siege from Russian forces as part of a push by Moscow to tighten its grip on Ukraine’s south.

-City authorities warned of a “critical” situation for residents who are trapped under heavy shelling without power, heating or water.
-It’s not clear how many of Mariupol’s roughly 400,000 inhabitants have been able to evacuate the port city or how many have been killed or injured.
+City authorities warned of a “critical” situation for residents amid heavy shelling.
+It’s not clear how many of Mariupol’s roughly 400,000 inhabitants have been able to evacuate the strategically important port city or how many have been killed or injured.

 The Russian assault on Mariupol comes as its forces also fight for control of the Black Sea city of Kherson.
 The mayor of Kherson indicated overnight that Russian forces had seized control of the city of about 300,000, although claims remain disputed.